yantonov/alias/README.md

 Technically is just a thin wrapper to conditionally run target program.

 This app is independent from
-1. the target program with needs for aliases support
+1. the target program which needs for aliases support
 2. operating system
 3. command interpreter